 • Who is eligible to apply to live at PAL Place?

-Individuals are eligible to apply to live at PAL Place if they meet the following:
+Individuals are eligible to apply for PAL Place units if they meet the following criteria:

 -They are a professional artist or arts worker